civilKaos82/ruby-drill-exploring-scope-challenge/README.md

 The visibility of instance variables is very limited.
 They are only visible to the object to which they belong.
 As we remember from the [accessor methods challenge], if we want an object to share the values of its instance variables, we create accessor methods to expose them.

 We're going to explore a little more about instance variables.
 We'll be working with the provided `Dog` class.
 Take a moment to review the file `dog.rb`.
-Notice that when a new instance of the class `Dog` is created, three arguments are expect and the each is assigned to an instance variable.
+Notice that when a new instance of the class `Dog` is created, three arguments are expected and the each is assigned to an instance variable.
 Then, each of the instance variables is exposed through a long-hand accessor method.

 Open IRB and ...